w3woody/OCTools/Docs/OCLex.md

     [x-z]    the characters x, y or z.
     [^x]     any character but x.
     .        any character but newline.
+    ^        (if used at the start) matches the start of the line
-    x?       an optional x.
+    $        (if used at the end) matched the end of the line x?       an optional x.
     x*       0,1,2, ... instances of x.
     x+       1,2,3, ... instances of x.